diksha2774/project1/README.md

 hello all
-this is just a html css project. i have uploaded this project to practica git commands.
+this is just a html css project. i have uploaded this project to practice git commands.